rmloveland/jira-scripts/README.md

 ------------

 1. Clone it.
 2. Fire up `cpan` (Perl's package manager) in your terminal to get [ONE LIBRARY](https://metacpan.org/pod/JIRA::REST) for interacting with JIRA.
-If the `cpan` client prompts you for things, just keep hitting ENTER to accept the defaults.
-Sorry about this; dynlang package managers are kinda annoying.
-(If someone can show me how to distribute this as a single concatenated ball of code, I'd be happy to.
-I tried [App::FatPacker](https://metacpan.org/pod/App::FatPacker) but couldn't make it work.)
+Make sure to set the environment variables so the `cpan` client doesn't prompt you and just installs things.

+        $ export PERL_MM_USE_DEFAULT=1
+        $ export PERL_EXTUTILS_AUTOINSTALL="--defaultdeps"
-        $ cpan JIRA::REST
+        $ cpan -f JIRA::REST # force install
         ... stuff ...

 3. Make sure your JIRA credentials are in your `.netrc` file, e.g.,